SubhranshuMukhopadhyay/Refurbished-Tech/README.md

-# Refurbished-Tech
+# Refurbished Tech
 A replica website for selling refurbished desktops and refurbished laptops.
+This is a website built on single page website concept.
+There are mainly two pages in the whole website.
+One is 'Log In Page' & the second one is 'Home Page'.
+Other elements of the websites are available in the form of containers.
+So, basically the website will loads two times when someone opens the 'Log In Page' and from there after log in next loads the 'Home Page'.
+The website has built based on HTML, CSS & JavaScript.